Renovations start at West Shore Theatre

 NEW CUMBERLAND, Pa.
-(WHTM) — Renovations at a Cumberland County landmark have started.
+(WHTM) — Renovations are underway at the West Shore Theatre, a Cumberland County landmark.

-Once complete, the West Shore Theatre will show movies again but will also be a venue for live performances, concerts, and other community events.
+Once complete, the theatre will show movies, but will also be a venue for live performances, concerts, and other community events.

 The nonprofit Friends of the West Shore is behind the project.
 The group formed shortly after the theatre closed in 2018.
-People in the community did not want to see the building sit empty.
+Community members did not want to see the building sit empty.

 A video of what the theatre will look like when renovations are complete was posted on the Friends of the West Shore website.
 The goal is to keep the original theme of the theatre but give it updates.

-There will be theatre seating for 250 people, restaurant-style booths, and a standing lounge area with high top tables.
+The theatre will host seating for 250 people, restaurant-style booths, and a standing lounge area with high top tables.
 The building is also getting a new HVAC system and electrical work.

 The project could be completed by November 2020.